-At Digital Trends, we spend time to carefully research and review notebook computers across a variety of platforms, including Windows, MacOS, and Chrome OS.
-Our compilation of the best Chromebooks for students was assembled after careful research to ensure that each product we recommended met the daily requirements of those who would be utilizing them.
-Essential aspects such as battery life, overall performance, portability, and functionality were taken into account to help you select the best option.
+We carefully research and review notebooks across a variety of platforms, including Windows, MacOS, and Chrome OS.
+We ensure that each recommended product meets the daily requirements of those who will utilize them.
+Essential aspects such as battery life, overall performance, portability, and functionality are taken into account to help you select the best option.

 Should you purchase a Chromebook?

 While MacOS and Windows are full-featured operating systems, Chromebooks feature Chrome OS, a platform based on the Chrome web browser.
-One great way to test whether or not you’re able to perform your daily work on a Chromebook is to see if you can do your work within a web browser.
-If you find yourself relying on applications such as Microsoft Office, Adobe Photoshop, or iTunes, then a Chromebook might not be the best choice for you – at least not as your primary machine.
+One great way to test whether or not you’re able to use a Chromebook is to see if you can work within a web browser.
+If you rely on applications such as Adobe Photoshop or iTunes, then a Chromebook might not be the best choice for you — at least, not as your primary machine.

-It is worth noting that modern Chromebooks can now run Android applications, so that may increase what you can accomplish with your computer.
-Not all Android apps are fully optimized for the screen size or the mouse and keyboard interface of Chrome OS, but in a pinch, they might be able to help you accomplish what you need to do.
-Otherwise, you can also check out some of the extensions available in the Chrome store that can expand upon the abilities of your new computer.
+It is worth noting that modern Chromebooks can now run Android applications, so that may increase what you can accomplish.
+Not all Android apps are fully optimized for the screen size or a desktop-style input, but in a pinch, they might be able to help you accomplish what you need to do.
+Otherwise, you can also check out some of the extensions available in the Chrome Web Store that can expand upon the abilities of your Chromebook.